omorros/food-cv-exp2-pipeline-evaluation/README.md

 - Python 3.10 or higher
 - GPU recommended for training (CPU supported for inference)
-- OpenAI API key (only required for Pipeline A)
+- API keys required for Pipeline A and VLM comparison (see below)

 ### Setup